section-engineering-education/engineering-education/articles/stock-price-prediction-using-python/index.md

 The result will be:
 ![Ploting results](/engineering-education/stock-price-prediction-using-python/third.jpg)

-That's all!.
-You can find the whole code [here](https://github.com/ahmadmardeni1/Stock-price-predection-using-Python) and you can run it with one click on "open in colab".
+That's all.
+You can find the entire code [here](https://github.com/ahmadmardeni1/Stock-price-predection-using-Python) and you can run it by clicking on "open in colab".

 ### Wrapping up
-We got very good prediction results, imagine if you are working with multiple variables, how much accurate the result will be?
+We got a very good prediction result!
+Imagine if you are working with multiple variables, how much accurate the result will be?

 Also, I recommend you to change layers numbers, epochs, and batch_size.
 Try it yourself and change whatever you think may make your prediction better.